This Is What Whales Are Betting On Taiwan Semiconductor - Taiwan Semiconductor (NYSE:TSM)

-A whale with a lot of money to spend has taken a noticeably bullish stance on Taiwan Semiconductor.
+Someone with a lot of money to spend has taken a bullish stance on Taiwan Semiconductor TSM.

-Looking at options history for Taiwan Semiconductor TSM we detected 31 strange trades.

 What's The Price Target?